Natural bobtail is a naturally occurring mutation in the T-box transcription factor T gene resulting in a shortened tail.

 Dogs with N/N genotype do not have this natural bobtail variant.
 They will most likely have normal length tails, though other genetic factors may affect tail length.
 They cannot transmit this natural bobtail variant to their offspring.

 Dogs with BT/BT genotype are expected to terminate development in utero (embryonic lethal); this genotype is not expected to be seen in live dogs.
+If a BT/BT genotype puppy is born alive, it may display severe developmental defects, including spinal deformities, that are incompatible with life.

 $45 one test per animal